AA122AA/Escrow_site/README.md

-# Selling site with Ecsrow smart contract
+# Marketplace with Ecsrow smart contract
 Project goal is to create safe platform for online shopping.
 The main part of the project is smart contract written in contract-oriented language Solidity.

 For example our team has created site for online purchasing Apple iPhones.